ipfs/js-ipfs/OKR.md

 - `PX` - achingbrain - The MFS is implemented in js-ipfs.
 - `PX` - achingbrain - npm on IPFS is used as a test vector of js-ipfs capabilities.
-- `PX` - OWNER - js-ipfs in the browser can fetch a dataset of at least 100Gb (and create archives.js.ipfs.io).
+- `PX` - hugomrdias - js-ipfs in the browser can fetch a dataset of at least 100Gb (and create archives.js.ipfs.io).
 - `PX` - OWNER - js-ipfs in Node.js can add and transfer a dataset of at least 1TB.
 - `PX` - jacobheun - A S3 IPFS Repo backend exists and it is easily pluggable on `new IPFS`.
-- `PX` - OWNER - The PIN API is finished and merged.
+- `PX` - JonKrone - The PIN API is finished and merged.
+- `PX` - vasco-stantos - js-ipfs Service Worker gateway.

 ### The APIs are more ergonomic and developer productivity is off the charts